 - The multi-layered dial along with the vintage-style octagonal case is unconventional and unique.

-- There is a range of colours to choose from with something for every taste and style.
+- There is a range of colors to choose from with something for every taste and style.

 - The Dumas is too chunky to wear with a suit and shirt without snagging on your cuff—although it could add some drama to black-tie attire.